Macoron/whisper.unity/README.md

 # whisper.unity
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is Unity3d bindings for the [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 It provides high-performance inference of [OpenAI's Whisper](https://github.com/openai/whisper) automatic speech recognition (ASR) model running on your local machine.

+> This repository comes with "ggml-tiny.bin" model weights.
+This is the smallest and fastest version of whisper model, but it has worse quality comparing to other models.
+If you want better quality, check out [other models weights](###Downloading-other-model-weights).

 **Supported platforms:**
 - Windows (x86_64)